RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ##Probe Cores

-All stock probe cores serve as [signal processors](../../#signal-processors).
+All stock, B9, and FASA probe cores serve as [signal processors](../../#signal-processors).
 In addition, the [RC-L01 Remote Guidance Unit](http://wiki.kerbalspaceprogram.com/wiki/RC-L01_Remote_Guidance_Unit) can serve as a [command station](../../#command-stations), provided a crew of 6 or more kerbals is available to split the jobs of running the ship and monitoring nearby probes.
 The crew can be anywhere on the ship; it does not have to be in a particular part.
 The RC-L01 still acts as a probe core and a signal processor, whether or not a crew is on board.

-After the player develops [Unmanned Tech](http://wiki.kerbalspaceprogram.com/wiki/Unmanned_Tech), all stock probe cores will receive a free, always-on, 3&nbsp;km omnidirectional antenna.
+After the player develops [Unmanned Tech](http://wiki.kerbalspaceprogram.com/wiki/Unmanned_Tech), all supported probe cores will receive a free, always-on, 3&nbsp;km omnidirectional antenna.

 The probe cores are otherwise unchanged from their [stock versions](http://wiki.kerbalspaceprogram.com/wiki/Parts#Pods).